New Zealand Travel Pass

 - Full flexibility to tour New Zealand your way with a hop-on, hop-off bus pass

-Departing Auckland this morning, we’ll make our way to beautiful Paihia, otherwise known as the ‘gateway to the bay’, stopping off at Parry Kauri Forest Park on route to see the mighty Kauri trees.
+Departing Auckland this morning, heading for the Bay of Islands, we’ll make our way to beautiful Paihia otherwise known as the ‘gateway to the bay’, stopping off at Parry Kauri Forest Park on route to see the mighty Kauri trees.

 Travel along 90-mile Beach and stop off at Te Paki Stream to try sand surfing on some of the biggest sand dunes in the country!
 Arriving at Cape Reinga, you'll get to discover the beauty of the local countryside with a walk through a kauri forest.
 We'll return to Paihia this evening.